slevithan/regex/README.md

 ## ⚡ Performance

-`regex` compiles to native `RegExp` instances.
+`regex` transpiles its input to native `RegExp` instances.
 Therefore regexes built with `regex` perform just as fast as native regular expressions.
-There is a tiny extra cost when compiling a pattern.

 For regexes that rely on or have the potential to trigger heavy backtracking, you can dramatically improve beyond native performance via the [atomic groups](#atomic-groups) feature built into `regex`.